webloft/mysql-native/ABOUT_PREPARED_V2.md

 - Any runtime instance of `Prepare` will be not only be connection-independent, but could (in theory) even be applied to completely different types of transports having nothing to do with `mysql.connection` at all.

+- Deprecate `MYXNotPrepared`: It will no longer need be thrown.

 I think that neatly addresses all of the problems above.